GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - [Transcendentals](https://en.wikipedia.org/wiki/Transcendentals).
 3: Truth, Beauty, Goodness.
 - [Cardinal Virtues](https://en.wikipedia.org/wiki/Cardinal_virtues).
 4 virtues.
 From Classical Antiquity starting with Plato (Republic Book IV, 426-435), then on to Cicero, Saint Ambrose, Augustine of Hippo, and Thomas Aquinas.
   - Prudence (φρόνησις, phronēsis; prudentia): aka wisdom.
 The ability to judge between actions with regard to appropriate actions at a given time.
-  - Courage (ἀνδρεία, andreia; fortitudo): aka bravery, fortitude, forbearance, strength, endurance.
+  - Courage (ἀνδρεία, andreia; fortitudo): aka bravery, fortitude, forbearance, strength, endurance, boldness.
 The ability to confront fear, uncertainty, and intimidation.
   - Temperance (σωφροσύνη, sōphrosynē; temperantia): aka restraint.
 The practice of self-control, abstention, discretion, and moderation tempering the appetition; especially sexually, hence the meaning of chastity.
-  - Justice (δικαιοσύνη, dikaiosynē; iustitia): aka fairness.
-The most extensive and most important virtue; the Greek word also having the meaning righteousness. -
+  - Justice (δικαιοσύνη, dikaiosynē; iustitia): aka fairness, balance, harmony, equity.
+The most extensive and most important virtue; the Greek word also having the meaning righteousness.
   - Aristotle discussed a large variety of virtues in his Nicomachean Ethics and how each had a golden mean as well as a pair of vices if in excess or if deficient.
 E.g.
     - Courage: The virtue of facing fear and risk.
     - Rashness: The vice of excess courage.